-At Grace Hospice, we focus on enhancing the quality of life and our volunteers play a key role in our mission.
+At HarmonyCares Hospice, formerly Grace Hospice, we focus on enhancing the quality of life and our Volunteers play a key role in our mission.
 Our hospice program strives to go beyond the physical needs of the patient.
-Grace Hospice ensures that our patients will spend their final days of their journey in comfort and with dignity.
+HarmonyCares Hospice ensures that our patients will spend their final days of their journey in comfort and with dignity.

-If you are caring, compassionate and have a true desire to help others, becoming a Grace Hospice volunteer may be the perfect opportunity for you.
-Our volunteers share their time and talents in order to offer companionship to our patients, while easing the burden that may be felt by their family members during this difficult time.
+If you are caring, compassionate and have a true desire to help others, becoming a HarmonyCares Hospice Volunteer may be the perfect opportunity for you.
+Our Volunteers share their time and talents in order to offer companionship to our patients, while easing the burden that may be felt by their family members during this difficult time.

-Grace Hospice provides training to assure our volunteers are well educated in the core principles of Hospice, making sure the experience is like no other for both the patient and volunteer.
+HarmonyCares Hospice provides training to assure our Volunteers are well educated in the core principles of hospice, making sure the experience is like no other for both the patient and Volunteer.

 For each employee to treat every patient as their own treasured loved one, providing care that affords a quality of life that outweighs quantity of days, and supports caregivers as their hearts find healing.